 Hole M0063A was drilled from seafloor to 115.8 m DSF.
-In preparation for logging, the hole was circulated with sea water and the drill string was pulled back in the hole to 18.65 m DSF.
+In preparation for logging, the hole was circulated with seawater and the drill string was pulled back in the hole to 17.55 m WSF.
 Three tool strings were deployed.
-The MCG/MAI was run from seafloor to 108.5 m WSF from where an upload was started.
+The MCG/MAI tool string was run from seafloor to 108.5 m WSF from where an upload was started.
 The MCG/SGS/MSS tool string was run from seafloor to 108.5 m WSF, and an uplog was started.
-The MCG/ CMI tool string was run down to the same depth, and a high resolution uplog was started.
+The MCG/CMI tool string was run down to the same depth, and a high-resolution uplog was started.